cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-function.md

 **Limited Use of VOLATILE and STABLE Functions**

-To prevent data from becoming out-of-sync across the segments in Greenplum Database, any function classified as `STABLE` or `VOLATILE` cannot be run at the segment level if it contains SQL or modifies the database in any way.
-For example, functions such as `random()` or `timeofday()` are not allowed to run on distributed data in Greenplum Database because they could potentially cause inconsistent data between the segment instances.
+To prevent data from becoming out-of-sync across the segments in Cloudberry Database, any function classified as `STABLE` or `VOLATILE` cannot be run at the segment level if it contains SQL or modifies the database in any way.
+For example, functions such as `random()` or `timeofday()` are not allowed to run on distributed data in Cloudberry Database because they could potentially cause inconsistent data between the segment instances.

 To ensure data consistency, `VOLATILE` and `STABLE` functions can safely be used in statements that are evaluated on and run from the coordinator.
 For example, the following statements are always run on the coordinator (statements without a `FROM` clause):